 US Basic Data

-(FY2014 Federal Drug Control Budget) "In support of the 2013 National Drug Control Strategy (Strategy), the President requests $25.4 billion in Fiscal Year (FY) 2014 to reduce drug use and its consequences in the United States.
-This represents an increase of $0.9 billion (3.7%) over the FY 2012 final level of $24.5 billion."Source:"National Drug Control Budget: FY 2014 Funding Highlights," Executive Office of the President, Office of National Drug Control Policy, April 2013, p.
+(FY2014 Federal Drug Control Budget) "In support of the 2014 National Drug Control Strategy (Strategy), the President requests $25.4 billion in Fiscal Year (FY) 2015 to reduce drug use and its consequences in the United States.
+This represents an increase of $0.2 billion (0.6%) over the enacted FY 2014 level of $25.2 billion."Source:"National Drug Control Budget: FY 2015 Funding Highlights," Executive Office of the President, Office of National Drug Control Policy, March 2014, p.
 2.

 Federal Drug Control Spending by Function